chrisadrian001/SEO_AnO/docs/class01/module1/lab4.rst

 #.
 Click ``Step 8: Create LTM HTTP Profile (HTTP)`` again.

 #.
 Notice the response code of 404.
-This object already exists and iControl REST is non item-potent, meaning, a POST to an already existing object will fail.
+This object already exists and iControl REST is non-idempotent, meaning, a POST to an already existing object will fail.

 #.
 Click ``Step 10: Create LTM Virtual Server (80)``.
 Examine the URL and JSON :guilabel:`Body`.
 We will send a ``POST`` to the ``/mgmt/tm/ltm/virtual`` endpoint.